top of page

 Artist Irene Nedelay

-In 2009, Irene moved to New York.
-Throughout 2010-2022, she participated in many group shows and held more than a dozen solo-shows across the United States, Great Britain, Germany, and Russia.
-She won many awards and became a member of the National Association of Women Artists (N.A.W.A.).
+In 2009, Irene moved to New York City and continued her art career in America.
+She joined several art groups and participated in numerous group shows with fellow artists.
+Throughout 2010-2025 she held more than a dozen solo-shows across the United States, Great Britain, Germany, and Russia.
+She won many awards and became a member of the National Association of Women Artists (NAWA), the oldest fine art organization in the U.S. that includes Mary Cassatt among its historical members, alongside others like Cecilia Beaux and Gertrude Vanderbilt Whitney.

-Irene Nedelay now lives in New York City and works in her studio on Staten Island.
-She continues doing what she does best: drawing, painting and teaching people art.
+Irene Nedelay now lives in New York City and works in her studio.

 bottom of page